 - Ear infections or injury

 - Medication that is toxic to the hearing system

 Will hearing aids restore my hearing?

 Hearing instruments benefit many people.
 However, no hearing instrument can restore anyone’s hearing back to normal.
 The benefits depend on the severity of your hearing loss and the level of technology.
 The ultimate aim is to restore your hearing as close as possible to natural levels of volume and clarity.

-So….. are you ready to take that first step on The Journey and arrange a hearing assessment?
+So….. are you ready to take that first step?

 The Initial Assessment